-Thousands of citizen-based and non-profit groups are collecting high-quality data on the nation’s water resources.
-These partners, shown as blue dots on the map below, dwarf state and federal water monitoring efforts and fill data gaps in areas previously considered “unmonitored.”
-If made accessible, this information will provide an enlightened picture of the condition of our nation’s waterways, leading to increased awareness, action and progress toward achieving clean water goals.
+We are working to build, strengthen and promote our network to ensure we continually evolve to represent the needs and challenges faced by the diversity of community scientists with whom we work.
+Thousands of citizen-based and non-profit groups are monitoring the nation’s water resources.
+If made accessible, the information they collect can help provide an enlightened picture of the condition of our nation’s waterways, leading to increased awareness, action and progress toward achieving clean water goals.

 Data Making A Difference